dhall-lang/dhall-lang/.github/CONTRIBUTING.md

 The rules for merging a change are:

-* You can merge a change 7 days after the original submission, even without positive votes, so long as there are not 50% or more negative votes
+* You can merge a change 7 days after the original submission, even without positive votes, so long as there are less than 50% negative votes

 * You can merge a change 3 days after the original submission if you have 50% or more positive votes